duesenklipper/wicket-safemodel/README.md

 ================
 A typesafe and refactoring-safe way to build Wicket `PropertyModel`s.

-**This is working code, but only locally tested.
+**This is working code but only locally tested.
 Use at your own risk.**

 Why do I need this?
 -------------------